-Schedule PH, Part II

-Personal Holding Company Income
+Part II-Personal Holding Company Income

-Note: The term "ordinary gross income" (used below) means line 3 of the Worksheet.
+Note: The term "ordinary gross income" (used below) means line 3 of the Worksheet on page 4.
 The term "adjusted ordinary gross income" means line 5 of the Worksheet.

 A corporation may be subject to the PHC tax if at least 60% of its adjusted ordinary gross income for the tax year is PHC income.
 Use Part II to figure the amount of the corporation's PHC income.
 Then, complete line 6 of the Worksheet to determine if the corporation is a PHC.